 To assure comfort, confidentiality and care, the Cookout experience will be recreated using a triangulation of qualitative methodologies.

-2. Using the culturally-sensitive and trauma-informed research methods developed with Tess Thompson, and others, who interviewed Black informal caregivers of Black cancer patients, and formal caregivers and healthcare providers of Black cancer patients, Dr. Johnson’s interviews of Black cancer patients a sample of Black nurses, informal caregivers, and cancer patients will be given the opportunity to participate in virtual qualitative interviews with Dr. Johnson.
+- Using the culturally-sensitive and trauma-informed research methods developed with Tess Thompson, and others, who interviewed Black informal caregivers of Black cancer patients, and formal caregivers and healthcare providers of Black cancer patients, Dr. Johnson’s interviews of Black cancer patients a sample of Black nurses, informal caregivers, and cancer patients will be given the opportunity to participate in virtual qualitative interviews with Dr. Johnson.
+These conversations will take place between October-December 2024.